Mahmud Barzanji revolts: 1922 Kurdish revolt

 After the Treaty of Sèvres, which settled some territories, Sulaymaniyah still remained under the direct control of the British High Commissioner.
-After the subsequent penetration of the Turkish "Özdemir" Detachment into the area, an attempt was made by the British to counter this by appointing Sheykh Mahmud, who was returned from his exile, as Governor once again, on 14 September 1922.
+After the subsequent penetration of the Turkish "Özdemir" Detachment into the area, an attempt was made by the British to counter this by appointing Sheykh Mahmud, who was returned from his exile, as Governor once again, in September 1922.

 The Sheykh revolted again and in November declared himself King of the Kingdom of Kurdistan.
 Members of his cabinet included:.
 The army of the Kingdom of Kurdistan was called the Kurdish National Army.

 Barzanji was defeated in July 1924 when the British had sent out the Assyrian Levies who captured Sulaymaniyah.
 After the British government finally defeated Sheykh Mahmud, they signed Iraq over to King Faisal I and a new Arab-led government.
 In January 1926, the League of Nations gave the mandate over the territory to Mandatory Iraq, with the provision for special rights for Kurds.